You have no items in your shopping basket.

 Some bulbs last longer than others.
 In the light bulb industry, the lifespan of a bulb is referred to as “Average Rated Lifetime Hours” (ARL).
 Average rated lifetime hours indicate how long it takes for a certain percentage of light bulbs in a test batch to fail, and are measured and labelled using hours and an “L rating”.
 For example, if 100,000 bulbs were tested and 70,000 bulbs (70%) failed after 1,000 hours, this bulb would have an average rated life of 1,000 hours at L70.
 Here are a few more examples: Another important aspect to take into consideration is

 The importance of buying a branded light bulb cannot be overstated.
-There are four leading manufacturers of light bulbs in the world today: Whilst there are of course a number of very reputable and respected smaller manufacturers of light bulbs throughout the world.
-These main four account for a considerable percentage of the consumption across the globe.
-The reason for this of course is the same as with any other product.
-The key factors in purchasing any item for any consumer is the knowledge and comfort that in the event of any difficulty or problem with the item, the manufacturer and
+There are four leading manufacturers of light bulbs in the world today: Whilst there are a number of very reputable and respected smaller light bulb manufacturers throughout the world, these main four account for a considerable percentage of light bulb consumption across the globe.
+But are branded light bulbs really better?
+Let’s take a closer look at three reasons why you should consider purchasing branded light bulbs: Superior research, experience, and production volume High standard of craftsmanship and quality control Warranties and product guarantees Superior Research, Experience, and Volume